LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Casa Batlló

 This may be my favorite of Antoni Gaudí’s works.
 This house has been remodeled several times, but it was Gaudi’s work in 1904 that made this house famous.
-Given the name case dels ossos (House of Bones) locally because of it’s visceral, skeletal look, Casa Batlló is absolutely mesmerizing to look at.
+Given the name case dels ossos (House of Bones) locally because of its visceral, skeletal look, Casa Batlló is absolutely mesmerizing to look at.

 We only got to admire it from the outside, but if you have the time, I recommend that you tour the inside.
 From the pictures I have seen, it is absolutely gorgeous.